 Handouts: Handouts should be printed with a MAXIMUM of 2 slides per page.
 Many slides contain images with critical details that cannot be seen if printed smaller than 2 slides per page.
 The slides do contain colour but can be printed in black and white.
 The colours have been chosen so that they will still appear reasonably well when printed in black and white.

-Practice Problems: Problems associated with each chapter will be assigned by the instructor and will be drawn from the course textbook.
+Practice Problems from Textbook: Problems associated with each chapter will be assigned by the instructor and will be drawn from the course textbook.
 It is the responsibility of the student to do these problems.
 They will not be handed in for grading.
 However, students are free (and encouraged) to ask questions of the instructor about the problems.

 Assignments: There will be several assignments throughout the course that will be submitted for grading.
 The total value of the assignments will be 18% of your final grade; hence the value of each assignment will ultimately depend on the number of assignments.
 Assignments will be submitted via a dropbox on Brightspace.